uwcse440/web-cse440-au14/_assignments/assignment2/index.md

    Include updated storyboards of your design.
 Reference these appropriately in your scenarios.

-This is a formal presentation of your work.
 Ensure your report is appropriately clear and easy to read.
 This includes:

  - text should be clear and concise
  - use section headings as appropriate